A latent class approach to assess the effects of dynamic adherence to polytherapy in heart failure patients: Methodology

-Once the model has been estimated, a decoding procedure is performed to obtain a path prediction of the latent states for each sample unit based on the data observed for this unit~\cite{LMM_book}.
-Two types of decoding can be applied: local decoding, which finds the most probable latent state for each time occasion, and global decoding, which finds the most probable path of latent states.
+Once the model has been estimated, a local decoding procedure is performed to obtain a path prediction of the latent states for each sample unit based on the data observed for this unit~\citep{cite_viterbi}.
 This procedure is applied to the data to obtain more information on the entire latent process, which associates each patient with the longitudinal path of the states.
+For each patient-specific observed data ($\widetilde{\textbf{\textit{x}}}_i$, $\widetilde{\textbf{\textit{y}}}_i$), the Expectation-Maximization algorithm provides the \textit{posterior probabilities} of the latent state $U_i^{(t)}$: